luis-gonzales/lane-recognition-edge-det-and-hough/README.md

-# lane-recognition-edge-det-and-hough
-Traffic lane recognition using edge detection and the Hough transform.
+# Traffic Lane Recognition using Edge Detection and the Hough Transform
+Traffic lane markings are detected from image or video input.

+## Algorithm

+## Usage

+## Improvements

 Expecting completion of `README` by April 13, 2018.